-Beekeeping | Farming Philly http://www.farmingphilly.com Urban Agriculture in the City of Brotherly Love Fri, 03 May 2019 20:04:38 +0000 en-US hourly 1 https://wordpress.org/?v=6.2.2 68214609 Any Wild Bee Swarms Looking for a Dream Home? http://www.farmingphilly.com/2019/04/13/any-wild-bee-swarms-want-a-dream-home/ http://www.farmingphilly.com/2019/04/13/any-wild-bee-swarms-want-a-dream-home/#respond Sat, 13 Apr 2019 19:02:25 +0000 http://www.farmingphilly.com/?p=738 You couldn’t do better than the interior lot of the Garden R.U.N. community garden if you were a bee, it seems to me.
+Beekeeping – Farming Philly https://www.farmingphilly.com Urban Agriculture in the City of Brotherly Love Fri, 03 May 2019 20:04:38 +0000 en-US hourly 1 https://wordpress.org/?v=5.5.3 68214609 Any Wild Bee Swarms Looking for a Dream Home? https://www.farmingphilly.com/2019/04/13/any-wild-bee-swarms-want-a-dream-home/ https://www.farmingphilly.com/2019/04/13/any-wild-bee-swarms-want-a-dream-home/#respond Sat, 13 Apr 2019 19:02:25 +0000 http://www.farmingphilly.com/?p=738 You couldn’t do better than the interior lot of the Garden R.U.N. community garden if you were a bee, it seems to me.
 It’s an oasis on Monastery Ave. in the middle of Roxborough, with an array of fruit trees … Continue reading

-The post Any Wild Bee Swarms Looking for a Dream Home? first appeared on Farming Philly.]]>
+The post Any Wild Bee Swarms Looking for a Dream Home? first appeared on Farming Philly.

 You couldn’t do better than the interior lot of the Garden R.U.N. community garden if you were a bee, it seems to me.
 It’s an oasis on Monastery Ave. in the middle of Roxborough, with an array of fruit trees and 30 or so community garden plots just over a fence–presenting what must surely be a gourmet buffet of blossoms.